changeworld/azure-docs.ja-jp/articles/vs-azure-tools-publishing-using-powershell-scripts.md

 <properties
-   pageTitle="Windows PowerShell スクリプトを使用した開発環境およびテスト環境の発行 | Microsoft Azure"
-   description="Visual Studio から Windows PowerShell スクリプトを使用して、開発環境とテスト環境に発行する方法について説明します。"
-   services="visual-studio-online"
-   documentationCenter="na"
-   authors="TomArcher"
+   pageTitle="Using Windows PowerShell Scripts to Publish to Dev and Test Environments | Microsoft Azure" description="Learn how to use Windows PowerShell scripts from Visual Studio to publish to development and test environments." services="visual-studio-online" documentationCenter="na" authors="TomArcher"